AMYPAD/CuVec/README.rst

 Non objectives
 --------------

 Anything to do with mathematical functionality.
-The aim is to expose functionality, not create it.
+The aim is to expose functionality, not (re)create it.

 Even something as simple as setting element values is left to the user and/or pre-existing features - for example: